stjude-rust-labs/rfcs/text/0002-call-caching.md

 If a task fails to execute after exhausting retries, the cache will not be updated and the error returned as the result of task evaluation.

+In the unlikely event that a scattered task's evaluation all use the same cache key, the last successful execution result will be the one to be stored in the cache.

 ***Note: a non-zero exit code of a task's execution is not inherently a failure as the WDL task may specify permissible non-zero exit codes.***